 The IASIG was born out of the Audio Town Meeting at the Computer Game Developers conference in April of 1994.
 The group first met in June of 1994 to discuss a means for improving audio development tools and upgrading multimedia audio performance.
-Initially called the AIAMP (Association of Interactive Audio and Music Professionals), the MIDI Manufacturers Association (MMA) assumed responsibility for the group in August of 1994.
+Initially called the AIAMP (Association of Interactive Audio and Music Professionals), the MIDI Association (TMA) assumed responsibility for the group in August of 1994.

 The foundation of the IASIG are Working Groups, which operate as explained in The IASIG Working Group Process.
 Working Groups are supervised by The IASIG Steering Committee.
 The Steering Committee ultimately serves the General Membership of the IASIG.

 In addition, the IASIG may convene an Advisory Board.
 The Advisory Board members are not involved in the day to day management of the organization.
 As the name suggests, they serve to advise the Steering Committee in areas of specialized expertise, and as ambassadors for the IASIG to specific industry segments.